gurusharansaini/Rainfall-Prediction-Using-ML/README.md

   I stored the trained model and its features in model.pkl file using python pickle library and used here in this application to predict the weather.

-   I build this application using streamlit library.And deployed it using gitlab. here is the link
+   I build this application using streamlit library.And deployed it using steamlit community cloude here is the link https://rainfall-prediction-using-ml-qtzdfqnwtahfc4tyc7hkk6.streamlit.app/